tarantool/cartridge-cli/examples/getting-started-app/README.md

         -- finding the required account in the database local account = box.space.account:get(account_id)
         if account == nil then -- checking if the account was found return nil
         end

+        -- Checks account's validity.
-        -- checking if the requested account belong to the customer if account.customer_id ~= customer_id then
+        if account.customer_id ~= customer_id then
             error('Invalid account_id')
         end

-        -- converting a balance string to a number local balance_decimal = decnumber.tonumber(account.balance)
-        balance_decimal = balance_decimal + amount
-        if balance_decimal:isnan() then
-            error('Invalid amount')
-        end

-        -- rounding to 2 decimal points and converting the balance -- back to string
-        local new_balance = balance_decimal:rescale(-2):tostring()
+        local new_balance = update_balance(account.balance, amount)

         -- updating the balance
         box.space.account:update({ account_id }, {